Easy Rail Fence Bed Quilt Pattern

 Make a Scrap Rail Fence Quilt

-- Make shorter strip sets from a variety of fabrics -- you'll need the same number o 6-1/2" segments, 120.
-If using short strip sets, try to keep contrast placement similar from set to set -- for instance, move from dark to light in each set.
+- Make shorter strip sets from a variety of fabrics.
+You'll need 120 of the 6.5-inch segments.
+If using short strip sets, try to keep contrast placement similar from set to set—for instance, move from dark to light in each set.

 Use Jelly Roll Strips to Make a Rail Fence

-Jelly rolls can be used to make Rail Fence quilts.
-Jelly roll strips are 2-1/2" wide and will make blocks that finish at 16" square.
+Jelly roll strips are pre-cut fabric strips that are a great convenience for quilters and can be used to make rail fence quilts.
+Jelly roll strips are 2.5 inches wide and will make blocks that finish at 16 inches square.
 The rolls are available with varying numbers of strips.

-- Cut 8-1/2" inch segments when using 2-1/2" wide jelly roll strips.
+- Cut 8.5-inch segments when using 2.5-inch wide jelly roll strips.
 If you are careful to remove just a bit of fabric when squaring up, you can probably cut five segments per strip set.

 - If five segments per set are possible, you'll need 24 jelly roll strips of each fabric used.
 Jelly rolls work best for scrappy quilts.

-- Use 5-1/2" wide strips to create the outer border.
+Use 2-inch-wide dark black strips to create inner butted borders for the quilt.
+Press seam allowances towards the borders.
+Use 5.5-inch-wide strips to create the outer border.
 Press seam allowances towards the borders.
 Press the quilt top again.

 Quilt the Quilt